 134 Telok Ayer St, Singapore 068600

-Bike Tour around the East Coast
+Bike Rides along the East Coast Park

 The sun’s shining, you’re in the mood for some fresh air and fun – head out to the East Coast Park for a bike ride along the water!
 In all honesty, it's not the most scenic of routes (I went there at a time where there was lots of construction going on), but it still makes for a memorable day trip.
 Don't have your own bikes?
 Rent some wheels from one of numerous bike shops along the coast, like Lifestyle Bike where you can get a bike starting from $3 per hour!